Salima Stanley-Bhanji | CEO | she/her

 Richard Blais | Post Production Lead | he/him

 Richard brings with him a passion for knowledge and understanding, and devotion to storytelling wherever he goes.
 He has been honing his craft as a professional Videographer in Calgary for years, starting with a diploma from SAIT in Television Production.
 With an early appetite for journalism, he began his ongoing work with CTV News Calgary nearly a decade ago as an Editor and Video Journalist.
 In this position, he recently won the revered RTDNA National and Regional Awards, and has been lucky enough to travel across this province and country to cover a variety of important stories.

-In more recent years his creative side and growing interest in social justice has lead him to also pursue independent work including documentary filmmaking, wedding videography, commercials, music videos, and event coverage.
+In more recent years, his creative side and growing interest in social justice have led him to also pursue independent work including documentary filmmaking, wedding videography, commercials, music videos, and event coverage.
 Whether volunteering or filmmaking in Uganda, Nepal, or across Canada (so far), Richard’s driving fuel is his growing commitment to learning from all people and places, and giving voices to the voiceless to share their stories.